 SPINNING THE PLATES

-How are low and moderate income households coping with financial uncertainty?
+How are low and moderate income Australian households coping with financial uncertainty?

 International research shows that people with volatile incomes face increased financial risks making ends meet.
 Yet little is known in Australia about how much household incomes vary from payday to payday, how many households are affected, what types of financial 'juggling' households do, or how they find coping with this problem.

-A major aim of this important study is to provide evidence for organisations like the Brotherhood of St Laurence to better advocate on behalf of people with low and fluctuating incomes.
+A major aim of the Spinning the Plates study was to provide evidence for organisations like the Brotherhood of St Laurence to better advocate on behalf of people with low and fluctuating incomes.

-- better understand how household incomes may change from one pay period to the next, and
+- better understand how household incomes may change from one pay period to the next

 - find out how households manage their finances to cope with changes in their fortnightly income or an unexpected expense (for example, through relying on savings, borrowing from a family member or taking out a small loan).

-An area of special interest is understanding why people with variable incomes do or do not take out insurance.
+An area of special interest was understanding why people with variable incomes do or do not take out insurance.

 Dina Bowman and Marcus Banks 2018, Hard times: Australian households and financial insecurity (PDF, 472 KB)

 Marcus Banks and Dina Bowman 2017, Juggling risks: insurance in households struggling with financial insecurity (PDF, 1.1 MB)